-For all the results shown, the microphones were in located in the aft quadrant at polar angles ranging from 23.7 to 53.5 deg., as shown in Fig. 6.
-The optical deflectometer (OD) probes translated axially and normally in the jet and its vicinity.
-First, the microphone beamformer map for the M=1.75 jet is shown.
-Figure 7 shows isocontours of the DASmic autopectrum $S{gg}$ (Eq.
-6) on the x/D-Sr plane, where Sr = fD/U is the Strouhal number of the jet.
+Moving to the microphone measurements, the first data to be shown are the microphone beamformer map for the M = 1.75 jet.
+Figure 8 plots isocontours of the DAS{mic} autospectrum S{gg} [Eq.
+(6)] on the x/D - Sr plane, where Sr = fD/U is the Strouhal number of the jet.
 The map shows a global peak at x/D = 12 and Sr = 0.15.
-As the Strouhal number increases, the peak intensity moves toward the nozzle exit.
+As the Strouhal number increases, the peak intensity moves toward the nozzle exit, which is a result consistent with many previous studies.